Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Basic_UAN_Configuration.md

 The preferred method of creating CFS configurations is to use the Shasta Admin Toolkit (SAT) `sat bootprep` command.
 This command automates the creation of IMS images, CFS configurations, and BOS session templates.
 See [Create UAN Boot Images](Create_UAN_Boot_Images.md) for more details.

 CFS uses configuration layers.
 Configuration layers allow the sharing of Ansible roles provided by other products, and by the site.
 Non-root user access may be blocked during node configuration by enabling the `uan-set-nologin` and `uan-unset-nologin` configuration layers shown in the example bootprep file below.
-The parameterized fields are defined in a `products_vars.yml` file.
+The parameterized fields are defined in a `product_vars.yml` file.

 **IMPORTANT** Do not remove or reorder the first three layers.
 The UAN product requires these layers and this specific order.
-Also, keep the required `cos-application-last` layer, is as the last or second to last layer in the configuration if `uan-set-nologin` and `uan-unset-nologin` are active.
+Also, keep the required `cos-application-last` layer as the last or second to last layer in the configuration if `uan-set-nologin` and `uan-unset-nologin` are active.

 ```bash
 - name: "{{default.note}}uan-{{recipe.version}}{{default.suffix}}"